Bellfalasch/frontend-forum/slides.md

 transition: slide-left
 ---

-# <twemoji-cherry-blossom/> The slide I thought I'd never create
+# <twemoji-cherry-blossom/> State of our package.json

 <v-clicks>

-## The state of Gjensidige package.json is ... horrible
+## Gjensidige's package.json's are ... not too good

-It looks like many struggle with the basic difference between `dependencies` and `devDependencies`.
+It looks like many repoes doesn't care for the difference between `dependencies` and `devDependencies`.
+Even though it is not critical, it doesn't hurt to keep it neat and tidy.

 ### Repeated mistakes